-- 1. Cover the base shape with wreath wrap or ribbon and secure it with glue. - 2.
-Add the leaves in layers, starting from the top, with the pointy ends of the leaves pointing upwards (all in the same direction). - 3.
-Add the local flora in a small cluster at the bottom of the wreath. - 4.
-Place the purple ribbon on the wreath.
-It should start high on the left side of the wreath and finish low on the right side.
-This symbolises the sun rising in the east and setting in the west. - 5.
-Add a small card with the words 'We will remember them' or 'Lest we forget'.
+- 1. Design the base shape (circle, chaplet or other) with wrap or ribbon and secure it with glue. - 2.
+Add the leaves in layers, starting from the top, with the pointy ends of the leaves pointing upwards (in the same direction). - 3.
+Add the local flora in a small cluster at the bottom of the wreath, or as a bunch. - 4.
+Place the ribbon on the wreath, either across or on an angle. - 5.
+Add a small card with the words 'We will remember them', 'Lest we forget' or your school emblem